Tines Advanced Bootcamp Guide

 Wrap up

-Congratulations!
-You've just built your first Tines story!
+Congratulations, and thank you for sticking with us to the end!
 We went through setting up credentials, using event transform actions, using HTTP requests for multiple API calls, using a trigger action to control the flow of events, consolidating and sending data via email, as well as creating a page so that our users can have a self-service portal for adding new employees.

 More importantly, you have seen how easy it can be to automate your most common workflows.
 We’ve only just scratched the surface of Tines today, as there is so much more that can be done.
 Take the next step with our advanced bootcamp [link here] to dig even deeper!